-The Draft Scoping Requirements for the Fingerboards Mineral Sands Project (draft scoping requirements), set out the specific matters to be investigated and documented in the EES for the project.
-The final scoping requirements will be issued by the Minister following the consideration of public comments received on this draft.
+The Scoping Requirements for the Fingerboards Mineral Sands Project EES (scoping requirements) set out the specific matters to be investigated and documented in Kalbar's EES.

-While the scoping requirements are intended to cover all significant project matters, the EES will need to address other issues relevant to key statutory decisions, including those that emerge during the EES investigations.
+While the scoping requirements are intended to cover all significant matters the EES will need to address any others that emerge during the EES investigations, as well as address other issues relevant to key statutory decisions such as the mining approvals under the Mineral Resources (Sustainable Development) Act 1990.